tahsin469/stock_market_data/README.md

 # CRUD Application Using Code First Approach in ASP.NET Core 6

 This project demonstrates a basic CRUD (Create, Read, Update, Delete) application using the Code First approach with Entity Framework Core in ASP.NET Core 6.
-The application manages a simple entity: Product.

-Features :
+# Features :

-Create new products
+1. Create

-Read and list all products
+2. Read and list

-Update existing products
+3. Update

-Delete products
+5. Delete

+6. Data Visualization

-Prerequisites :
+# Prerequisites :

-.NET 6 SDK
+1. .NET 6 SDK

-Visual Studio 2022 or any other preferred IDE
+2. Visual Studio 2022 or any other preferred IDE

-SQL Server
+3. SQL Server

 1. Clone the Repository